 Slicing Software Used

 This is one of the most important aspects of the process.
 After you upload your design to a 3D printing site, it will calculate the time needed to print your object.
-The duration of the print may range anywhere from a few minutes to several hours, but it’s best to consult a professional for the most accurate estimate.
+Additionally, the time required for post processing, such as cleaning and curing, should be considered when estimating the total duration of a 3D printing project.
+The duration of the print may range anywhere from quick prints of a few minutes to several hours, and although utilizing slicing software helps adjust parameters like layer height, print speed, and infill density to make the process more efficient, it’s best to consult a professional for the most accurate estimate.
 If you have a lot of parts to print, the setup time of the printer will be much lower.

 Using a variety of techniques, you can save on the amount of filament and time needed to print a specific object.
 For example, by utilizing adaptive layer settings, you can save time and money on 3D printing.